adityagilra/FOLLOW/README.md

 `git checkout 6d275686b1e771975fe7d6ddd44ae4b778ce0ce6`
 Be sure to set the PYTHONPATH to include above nengo_ocl directory after this.

-All the code also runs with the newer version 2.5.0 of Nengo, but from version 2.5.0 onwards, there will be a huge variability in instantaneous rates of firing, because the way the neural gains are implemented has changed.
+All the code also runs with the newer version 2.5.0 of Nengo, but from version 2.5.0 onwards, the learning rate used currently will be too high for v2.5.0 leading to large oscillations in output from the start.
+Set eta=1e-4 instead of 2e-3.
+Further, there will be a huge variability in instantaneous rates of firing, because the way the neural gains are implemented has changed.
 See the details here:
 [https://github.com/nengo/nengo/pull/1330](https://github.com/nengo/nengo/pull/1330)
 Drasmuss says: """nengo.Connection(x, ens.neurons) was applying the neural gains before the synapse (synapse(x*gains)), whereas nengo.Connection(x, ens) was applying the gains after the synapse (synapse(x)*gains).
 This changes it so that the implementation is consistent in both cases (I went with the latter formulation)."""
 Drasmuss also mentions another change (point 2), but in the discussion below, he says he reverted it back.